Buying a second-hand FJ

 Like a guidance, let see a list of

 - Check for oil leaks, rust bolts (that are a pain to remove), and look for a stable idle.
 If you can, check the compression of the cylinders.
 Make offer to the seller to pay the compression test in a workshop.
 It is money well invested, and this test can inform you about the real motor shape

 - Check if the bike spends a lot of gas and if it vibrates too much at a cruise speed (around 4-5000 rpm).
 It could be the carb diaphragms holed.
 Expensive to buy and cheap to repair

 - Check for brake clutch fluid leaks and clutch engagement.

 - Start the bike, engage 1st gear and with the clutch lever engaged, high the rpm to see if the bike want to jump forward (to test clutch discs wear).

 - Drive the bike (if it is possible) and see if the motor rpm goes up without perceptible speed increase when you open the accelerator (the clutch slips)

 - Take out the air filter to check it.
 It is a 10 min affair and it speaks about the correct maintenance of the bike: that black and cogged filter tells you that the “cared and recent revised” item is not true at all, and then thinks that the oil has not been changed in at fewer 5 years.

-Check exhaust for holes or corrosion.
-And those metal bumps on the exhaust
+- Check exhaust for holes or corrosion.
+And those metal bumps

 Check chassis alignment.
 Look